United Regional Basketball League: History

 In the semifinals, the Snipers made their move and finished in a tie with M. Lhuillier at the top, 4-2.
 However, the Snipers earned the home court advantage in the championship series.
 The Huskers finished at 3-3, bungling a chance to force a triple-tie thanks to a loss to Harbour Centre on the final day of the semis.
 That was Harbour Centre's lone semifinal win.

 M. Lhuillier defeated the Snipers to win the championship, 3-1.
 Both squads split the opening two games in Santo Domingo, Ilocos Sur.
 M. Lhuillier bounced back to take the next two meetings in Cebu City.
-Meanwhile, Huskers exacted revenge on Harbour Centre in the City of San Fernando to take Third Place, 88-84.
+Meanwhile, Huskers exacted revenge on Harbour Centre in San Fernando, Pampanga to take third place, by 88-84.

 Despite a successful inaugural run, the URBL folded up after one season.
-The biggest blow came off the basketball court after Commissioner Fernandez suddenly became scarce in order to attend to some family matters.
+The biggest blow came off the basketball court after commissioner Fernandez suddenly became scarce in order to attend to some family matters.
 Sans their leader, the preparations for the second season hit a major roadblock.

-Still, the group helped organize the 2005 Mayor Tomas Osmena Sinulog International Invitational Cup in Cebu City in January.
+Still, the group helped to organize the 2005 Mayor Tomas Osmena Sinulog International Invitational Cup in Cebu City in January.
 M. Lhuillier won the tournament via a sweep.
-The Huskers, which was reinforced by stars from the other URBL teams, finished in second ahead of guest entries from Konkuk University of South Korea, Fujian Province of China, North Cotabato and the Philippine Training Team.
+The Huskers, which were reinforced by stars from the other URBL teams, finished in second, ahead of guest entries from Konkuk University of South Korea, Fujian Province of China, North Cotabato and the Philippine Training Team.
 As their final activity, the URBL tied up with the San Jose Sky Rockets of the American Basketball Association (ABA) and facilitated the team's search for possible Filipino recruits in October.
 That led to the Sky Rockets’ signing of guard Mark Magsumbol, a former national junior cager.

 Aftermath

 In the aftermath of the URBL's closure, Harbour Centre accepted an offer to put up a new team in the Philippine Basketball League (PBL).
 M. Lhuillier coach Raul “Yayoy” Alcoseba then organized a similar community-based league exclusive for Southern Philippines, the Mindanao Visayas Basketball Association (MVBA).
 Soberano later signed up as one of the MVBA pioneers through his Cebu Landmaster quintet.
+The Quezon Coco Huskers would be resurrected in 2023 as the Quezon Huskers as an expansion team for the Maharlika Pilipinas Basketball League's (MPBL) 2023 season.